yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/replication.md

 ## Concepts

-A number of concepts is central to replication.
+A number of concepts are central to replication.

 ### Fault domains